How to Clean a Mattress at Home: Simple Steps for a Fresh Bed

 - Fresher-smelling room

-- Sheets staying cleaner longer
+- Sheets are staying cleaner longer

 A mattress isn’t just furniture — it’s something you spend 6–8 hours on every night.
 It deserves maintenance.